• Share this on:

 • Try to combine organic certification with other sustainable initiatives (dual certification) to increase your competitiveness.

-• Check the guidelines for the imports of organic products into the EU to get familiar with the requirements for European traders.
+• Check the guidelines for the imports of organic products into the EU to familiarise yourself with the requirements for European traders.

 • Consult ITC Standards Map for a full overview of relevant certification schemes and their requirements.